blbadger/blbadger.github.io/solvable-periodicity.md

 ### What does it mean that most problems are unsolvable, or that most $\mathfrak t, \mathfrak f$ predicates are undecidable?

-The appearance of undecidable predicates and unsolvable problems (and unprovable but true statements) in arithemtic with the natural numbers is disconcerting enough when one considers how intuitively consistent the axioms of this system are as compared to, say, those of analysis.
+The appearance of undecidable predicates and unsolvable problems (and unprovable but true statements) in arithmetic is disconcerting enough when one considers how intuitively consistent the axioms of this system are as compared to, say, those of analysis.

 On the other hand, consider this: in the real world, many problems appear to be so difficult to find a solution to as to be, for all intents and purposes, impossible.
 The study of mathematics attempts to understand the behavior of often very abstract ideas, but it is rooted in a study of the natural world: of shapes made by objects here on earth, paths that stars take in the sky, and the like.
 Great utility of mathematics in describing the natural world remains to this day.

 Thus mathematics would be expected to reflect something about the natural world.
-Now if all mathematical problems were solvable, it would not seem that this study was an accurate description of the world around us.
+Now if all mathematical problems were solvable, it would not seem that this study is an accurate description of the world around us.
 If a system with axioms as simple as arithmetic could have unsolvable problems, there is hope that even something as historically removed from application as number theory is able to capture something of reality.

 ### Addition-only or multiplication-only number theories are decidable